petrroll/i-funcap/README.md

 ## How does it work?

-`generate.py` generates individual variants (`./output/funcap.<lang>.html`) based on `./templates/*.template.html` files and language specific questions in `/langs`.
+`generate.py` generates individual variants (`./output/funcap.<lang>.<variant>.html`) based on `./templates/*.template.html` files and language and variant specific questions in `/langs`.
 Currently very WIP, i.e. most questions are missing, there's no comparison with published cohorts, etc.

 Despite being WIP, any PRs welcome!